smacoh/LoL_Analysis/README.md

 <iframe
   src="assets/fig-baron-kills.html"
   width="800"
-  height="400"
+  height="415"
   frameborder="0"
 ></iframe>

 This histogram is right skewed and shows that zero and one were the most common number of barons killed.
 This makes sense as the majority of the time, a team either kills no barons and loses or kills one baron and wins shortly after, making it less common for more than one baron to be killed a game.

-Then I plotted a histogram of the distribution of Dragons killed.
+Then I plotted a histogram of the distribution of dragons killed.
+Killing dragons is another objective where similar to Baron's, provides the team that kills a dragon small buffs such as increased damage or armor.

 <iframe
   src="assets/fig-dragon-kills.html"
   width="800"
-  height="400"
+  height="415"
   frameborder="0"
 ></iframe>

 The histogram is slightly normal and right skewed, showing that the most common number of dragons killed ranges from one to four.
-This is reasonable as dragons are an objective that spawn more frequently and do not give as significant of a buff as Barons.
+This is reasonable as dragons are an objective that spawn more frequently and do not give as significant of a buff as Barons, meaning more are killed a game.

 I also plotted the distribution of towers broken.
+Towers are powerful structures that protect the Nexus.
+Layers of towers must be broken in order to be able to reach and destroy the Nexus.

 <iframe
   src="assets/fig-towers-broken.html"
   width="800"
-  height="400"
+  height="415"
   frameborder="0"
 ></iframe>

 The plot follows a bimodal distribution as there are two distinct peaks.
 This is most likely due to the fact that losing teams are likely to break from a range of one to five turrets a game (first peak) while winning teams are likely to break from a range of 8 to 11 towers a game (second peak).

-Lastly, I plotted the distribution of inhibitors broken
+Lastly, I plotted the distribution of inhibitors broken.
+Inhibitors are another very important objective.
+There is one inhibitor for each of the three lanes, located closer to the Nexus.
+Breaking an inhibitor causes "Super Minions," which are far stronger than regular minions, to spawn in the lane in which the inhibitor was broken.

+<iframe
+  src="assets/fig-inhibitors-broken.html"
+  width="800"
+  height="415"
+  frameborder="0"
+></iframe>